 The Xbox 360 is poorly designed hardware that is arguably made tolerable by strong third party support.
 Inevitably my falcon "revision" 360 went the way of so many others and got the terminal RROD.
 The online support left a bad impression; full of broken/dummy links when I went to register my repair order online, and the phone support consisted of an automated message that refers you to the broken online support then hangs up on you.
 The full happy rant is on my blog, it doesn't inspire me to invest in Microsoft's next console effort.
 I hardly use the 360 for gaming anymore, I have a small backlog to work through sometime.
 When this machine dies I doubt I'll replace it.

 Shortly after this, the DVD tray started getting stuck more and more often.
 So I opened it up and replaced the slack drive belt.
 This seems to have fixed the problem - for now.
 Should Microsoft consider paying the extra ½ cent for belts that don't lose tension (after 18 months of infrequent use) instead of the old piece of chewing gum they found under the toilet seat?
 I wonder how many of these things have ended up in landfill because of this?

 The lesson here for lapsed-gamer types is to hold off buying a console as late into the generation cycle as possible then grab a more reliable revision and a few choice titles from the bargain bin and see if all the hype was worth it.

 I'm clearly no longer in the target audience for mainstream consoles however I am still interested in the technology.
-Console architecture is one area of computer technology that historically hasn't been heavily constrained by legacy compatibility and archaic standards (though that looks set to change with backward-compatability a priority for consumers).
+Console architecture is one area of computer technology that historically hasn't been heavily constrained by legacy compatibility and archaic standards.
 Console designers create novel machines on the leading edge of performance curves, sometimes leapfrogging much more expensive PC technology in the process.
 That by itself is pretty cool for machines that end up retailing for less than a couple of hundred bucks.